-Six Months End June 30, ded
+Six Months Ended June 30,

-2018 2019 Change % Change
+2018 2019 2019 Change Change % Change

-(dollars in the n thousands)
+(dollars in thousands)

 General and administrative \$ 8,611 \$ 13,928 \$ 5,317 62%

 Percentage of revenue 10% 9%

 General and administrative expense increased by \$5.3 million, or 62%, for the six months ended June 30, 2019 compared to the six months ended June 30, 2018.
 This increase was primarily due to an increase of \$4.3 million in personnel costs as a result of increased headcount, an increase of \$2.6 million related to outside professional fees primarily related to legal and accounting services, and an increase of \$0.7 million in allocated overhead costs as a result of an increase in overall costs necessary to support the growth of the business and related infrastructure, partially offset by a \$2.3 million benefit related to a release of a non-income tax liability.
+See Note 7 to our consolidated financial statements included elsewhere in this prospectus for further discussion.